It Doesn't Have to Be Arbitrary

 - readability and maintainability of tests

-instance hinges on finding the balance
+The effectiveness of an Arbitrary instance hinges on finding the balance

 between randomness and practical fixed example data.
 The approaches herein have